-3.3 Supporting Children with Special Educational Needs.
+3.3 Supporting Children with Special Educational Needs

 We recognise that every child will be diverse in their abilities and learn at different rates.
-We strongly support empowering Children to overcome their educational difficulties and at Forza House can contribute to their support and input as we have been invited to sit on the board of trustees of a local EBD school.
+We strongly support empowering Children to overcome their educational difficulties and at Luna House can contribute to their support and input as we have been invited to sit on the board of trustees of a local EBD school.

-As with all Children placed, specific educational needs will be identified, and the staff are able to offer support within their schools/colleges and within the home, working with the home tutors if applicable and encouraging extra educational activities, homework and close liaison with the Child's teacher's and tutors.
+As with all Children placed, specific educational needs will be identified, and the staff can offer support within their schools/colleges and the home, working with the home tutors if applicable and encouraging extra educational activities, homework, and close liaison with the Child's teachers and tutors.